‘Terror attacks’ kill Canadian woman, 9 others in Jordan

 Special Forces troops surrounded the area and exchanged gunfire with the gunmen, believed to be six, according to the police statement.

-Eyewitnesses said that several tourists and policemen were held inside the castle, unable to leave because of the heavy fire around.
+Eyewitnesses said that several tourists and policemen were held inside the castle, unable to leave because of the heavy fire.

 Five hours later, the police secured a safe passage for them.